Hub-for-Clubs/Hub-for-Clubs.github.io/index.md

 ## Overview

-Club Hub is a web application provides a centralized directory for UH Manoa student clubs.
+Club Hub is a web application that provides a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, meeting times and locations, URLs to their websites (if any), contact information for officers, and a few select photos.
 This project utilizes the following technologies:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.